 - Renters cannot earn more than $15,000 annually, and the same Social Security rule applies.

-The state encourages you to apply to find out – the worst that can happen is that your claim will be denied.
+The state encourages you to apply to find out.
+The worst that can happen is that your claim will be denied.

-State Income Taxes
+Personal Income Taxes

 Estate and Inheritance Taxes